jossweb/Stable-Diffusion-M-Chips/README.md

 ---

 You’re all set!
-For further assistance, feel free to open an issue or contact support.
+For further assistance, feel free to open an issue or contact me.